James Meechan: Life and career

-Most of Meechan's career as a teacher was spent at C. W. Jefferys Collegiate Institute, where he was the Head of the Art Department from 1970, when the school was established, until 1986.
-Meechan continued to receive commissions for stained glass windows after that time.
-The subjects of his windows, understandably, have usually been religious.
-The subjects of his watercolours, however, have often included the shore of Lake Huron near Southampton, Ontario.
+the Faculty of Education at the University of Toronto.

+After retiring from full-time teaching, Meechan continued to receive commissions for stained glass windows after that time.
+The subjects of his windows, understandably, usually had religious themes.
+However, the subjects of his watercolours, however, often included the shore of Lake Huron near Southampton, Ontario, where his family cottaged for decades.

+Meechan's work was exhibited by the National Gallery of Canada, the Art Gallery of Ontario, the Ontario Society of Artists, and in liturgical exhibitions in Canada and the United States.

-James Meechan is a Life Member of the Ontario Society of Artists, having joined in 1966.
+Meechan's art earned him election to the Ontario Society of Artists, having joined in 1966, and eventual recognition as an OSA lifetime member.

+Meechan died on 25 March 2026, at the age of 95.